francescozaniol/xsalt/examples/custom-elements/README.md

 # Custom Elements

 Xsalt components can be defined as [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
-Nodes will be transformed by Javascript using the native browser XSLT engine.
+Nodes will be transformed by JavaScript using the native browser XSLT engine.

-For example, have a look at this simple [todo-app](./components/todo-app.html):
+For example, consider this simple [todo-app](./components/todo-app.html):
 ```html
 <xsl:template match="todo-app" mode="x-component">